 These look SUPER cute arranged with some other pumpkins that are solid in color to contrast with the patterns.
 They’re a fun little surprise to see among a big group of pumpkins.

-Be sure to check out our other pumpkin ideas and let us know which ones you’ve tried! xoxo
+Be sure to check out our other pumpkin ideas and let us know which ones you’ve tried (these funny ones are particularly cute)! xoxo